transientskp/tkp/README.rst

 TKP library Details
 ===================
 The transients pipeline library is a set of Python modules that form the backbone of the transients pipeline: it contains the routines used by the various steps in the pipeline.

 The modules are separated into four subpackages:

 **database**
  the routines that interface with the database.
 The modules in this subpackage contain the necessary SQL queries to match sources and find transients, as well as more general functions and a few classes.

 **sourcefinder**
  the modules in this subpackage handle the detection of sources in an (2D) image.

 **classification**
  the modules in this subpackage deal with the classification of detected sources, mainly through the source light curves (and possibly their spectra).
-It also contains functions to extract the required characteristics of the light curves for classification.
+ It also contains functions to extract therequired characteristics of the light curves for classification.

 **utility**
  this subpackage contains a variety of utility functions, such as (image) data file handlers and coordinate functions.

 Directory notes